utelecon/utelecon.github.io/src/pages/en/utol/lecturers/settings/course_participants/index.md

   * However, enrolled students cannot view contents that are not “To be published” and “In the published period”.
   * Update notices will not be sent to participants for existing contents that became accessible, even after being registered as course participants.

-* Although it is possible for students to be registered with "course instructor" authority, but it is recommended that you register them with "TA" authority whenever possible.
+* Although it is possible for students to be registered with “course instructor” authority, but it is recommended that you register them with “TA” authority whenever possible.
-  * Most of the functions can be viewed and operated with "TA" authority, with the exception of enrolled student management and log checking.
+  * Most of the functions can be viewed and operated with “TA” authority, with the exception of enrolled student management and log checking.

 ### Search and Register
 {:#search}

 1. Click the icon“![Icon with three horizontal lines](../../../_icons/hamburger.png){:.icon}” in the upper right while keeping opened the course you would like to operate.
-2. Select "Register Course participants" from the "Course settings"
+2. Select “Register Course participants” from the “Course settings”
     ![](menu.png){:.small}

-3. Click the button "Search Students" or "Search a faculty and staff" in the "Specify users" field.
+3. Click the button “Search Students” or “Search a faculty and staff” in the “Specify users” field.

     ![](search.png){:.medium}

-    * When adding a user with a UTokyo Account categorized as a student, select "Search students”.
+    * When adding a user with a UTokyo Account categorized as a student, select “Search students”.
 When adding a faculty or a staff member, select “Search a faculty and staff”.
-    * A user whose UTokyo Account has the status of both "Faculty staff and Student" can be searched with both "Search student" and "Search faculty and staff".
+    * A user whose UTokyo Account has the status of both “Faculty staff and Student” can be searched with both “Search student” and “Search faculty and staff”.
 4. Enter the information of the user you wish to add, and search.
     * Search Students: You can search students by the user ID, student ID number or by name.
     * Search faculty and staff: You can search faculty and staff by the user’s ID and name.